,

 Reading Time: 3 minutes

-Here are six everyday scenarios your organization can plan starting today to execute tomorrow:
+Here are five scenarios your organization can plan around today if it needs to execute tomorrow:

 1. What if we need a better understanding of how to build the budget?

-Your budget should start with projected expenses and associated costs.
-Create an itemized list of expenses your organization would need to achieve every line item.
+Nonprofit budgets should start with projected expenses and associated costs.
+Create an itemized list of expenses your organization would need to achieve every line item your team presented.
 Your budget team should then identify and estimate any upcoming large capital expenditures, and you should include a line item that plans for potential external factors and areas of risk.

-After creating a preliminary budget, you should plan time to review and refine your budget, seeking approval from internal stakeholders before presenting the budget to your board.
-If the budget is approved, you should then distribute the budget internally.
+This makes up your preliminary budget.
+After developing that, plan time to review and refine your budget, seeking approval from internal stakeholders before presenting it to your board.
+After your funding is approved, you should then distribute the budget internally.

 2. What if we don’t have a proper budget review process?